Bill Skarsgard becomes the joker of Robert Pattinson's Batman in photo - ExBulletin

 Bill Skarsgard becomes the joker of Robert Pattinson’s Batman in photo

-A new design concept imagines Eternals star Bill Skarsgard as the Joker for Robert Pattinson’s Batman universe.
+A fan-made image based on Robert Pattinson’s The batman shows Eternals star Bill Skarsgard in full costume as The Joker.

 The batman is set to introduce new versions of some of Caped Crusader’s greatest enemies, including Catwoman and The Riddler.
-It is also rumored that Robert Pattinson’s film will feature a new version of the Joker, with some claiming the character could be played by Bill Skarsgard.
+It’s also rumored that Robert Pattinson’s upcoming film will feature a new take on the Joker, with some claiming the DC Comics villain could be played by Bill Skarsgard.
 Eternals co-starring Barry Keogan.

-This design created by Instagram user William Gray sees Bills Skarsgard dressed as the Joker with the iconic purple costume.
-Skarsgard is no stranger to clown makeup given his role in This and he looks great in fan art.
-You can check out the illustrations from Robert Pattinson’s Batman universe below.
+This fan art created by Instagram user William Gray features Bills Skarsgard dressed as the Joker, wearing the character’s signature purple costume.
+Skarsgard is no stranger to clown makeup given his role in This and it looks great in design.
+You can check out Robert Pattinson’s concept of the Batman Universe below.

 Here is the synopsis of Robert Pattinson The batman: